Martinsburg DUI Defense Attorney

 You’ve been arrested and charged with a DUI.
 Bad luck strikes and now you have to deal with some serious consequences.
 According to DUI laws and drunk driving code, you could lose your driver’s license.
 You may even pay big fines or have to attend alcohol education classes.

 Penalties for a DUI in criminal court depend upon your DUI history, but even a first-time offender can spend time in jail.
-If this is your first DUI, there is a maximum punishment of 6 months in jail and a fine of as much as $500.
+If this is your first DUI, there is a maximum punishment of 6 months in jail and a fine of as much as $1,000, as well as either the temporary loss of your driver's license or interlock installation in your vehicle.

 Penalties get more serious for a second offense.
 You could end up in jail for a year with fines as high as $3000.
-A third offense means jail time of up to three years and fines of $5000.
-There is also the possibility of mandatory alcohol education classes and the installation of an ignition interlock system.
+A third offense means jail time of up to five years and fines of $5000.
+The three-time offender will also either lose their license permanently or have an ignition interlock system in their vehicle for four years.

 Can I Lose My License Even If I Win My Criminal Case?